-Tyson Manicolo is a criminal solicitor, who appears on a daily basis in the Magistrates’, County and Children’s Courts of Victoria on pleas of guilty, pleas of not guilty, bail applications, appeals, intervention order matters and all driving matters.
-Tyson also has experience in representing people with their firearm and security license matters.
+Tyson Manicolo is a criminal solicitor who heads our Broadmeadows office.
+He appears daily in the Magistrates’, County and Children’s Courts of Victoria on pleas of not guilty, pleas of guilty, bail applications, appeals and intervention order matters.
+Tyson is also experienced in writing submissions for people at risk of losing their firearm or security licences.

 Tyson was admitted to practice in 2016.

-Prior to commencing with Doogue + George, Tyson worked for a generalist firm in the city practising in criminal and civil matters.
-It was here that Tyson realised his passion for criminal law and he decided to pursue a career focusing on representing people charged with criminal offences.
+Prior to working with Doogue + George, Tyson worked at a generalist firm based in the city practising in criminal and civil matters.
+It was here that Tyson realised his passion for criminal law and he decided to pursue a career focusing only on representing people charged with criminal offences.

-Tyson defends clients charged by Victoria Police and the Australian Federal Police (AFP).
-His areas of expertise include all Police matters dealt with in the Magistrates’ and Children’s Court such as:
+Tyson is experienced in defending people charged by Victoria Police with all offences heard in the Magistrates’ and Children’s Court such as:

 - IVO matters including breaches,

-Tyson also has experience in handling indictable matters dealt with in the County Court such as:
+Tyson is also experienced in representing people charged with all offences heard in the County Court such as:

 - drug offences,